sublimetext-io/docs.sublimetext.io/docs/reference/README.md

 ---
-title: Overview
+title: Reference
 ---

-This section contains concise technical information about Sublime Text.
+This section contains concise technical information about Sublime Texts configuration files, also called resource files.
-It is intended mainly as a quick reference for advanced users who want to modify Sublime Text's default behavior.
+It is intended
+as a quick reference for advanced users.